ProtonVPN (Infrastructure) vs ZeroTier

 | Starting price | From €8/mo | Free tier available✓ |

-| Best for | Teams using ProtonVPN consumer service who also need private network connectivity for server access | Homelab operators and small teams wanting virtual Ethernet networks connecting distributed servers |
+| Best for | Privacy-conscious users in restrictive jurisdictions needing audited infrastructure and legal jurisdiction protection. | Homelab operators and small teams wanting virtual Ethernet networks connecting distributed servers |

 | Tags | ||